This page outlines the responsibilities and obligations of managing agents of community, precinct or neighbourhood schemes.

 What happens when a term expires?

-Once the managing agent’s term has expired the association can extend the appointment for successive blocks of up to three months or until the next scheduled association AGM.
+Once the managing agent’s term has expired the association committee can extend the appointment for successive blocks of up to three months until the next scheduled association AGM.
 A strata manager must give at least one months’ notice before the end of the extension term.

 If the association decides to terminate the appointment of a managing agent following one of these extensions, the association must give them at least one month’s notice of that decision.